mzakibhr/mzakibhr/README.md

 ### Hi there 👋

-Hello, I am Musthafa Zaki Bahar, a data science enthusiast, and currently I am studying informatics engineering at Telkom University.
+Hello, I am Musthafa Zaki Bahar, a data science & data analytic enthusiast, and currently I am studying Master of Computer Science at Telkom University.

 <!--
 **mzakibhr/mzakibhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.